-When dealing with asbestos removal in Garstang there may be specific situations where a non-licensed contractor can do the necessary work.
-However, because of the long lasting effects to health from asbestos fibres and dust, it is always good practice to use qualified asbestos professionals.
-Always use an experienced Garstang asbestos removal contractor who follows the appropriate Health & Safety Executive guidelines and that has had professional training in the industry.
+When dealing with asbestos removal in Garstang there are some instances where a non-licensed company can do the necessary work.
+However, with asbestos fibres and dust capable of doing long term damage and cause permanent issues on people's health, it's generally better to be safe than sorry.
+Always use a certified Garstang asbestos removal contractor who abides by the appropriate Health & Safety Executive guidelines and has had the correct training in the industry.

 Symptoms for asbestosis may include: